Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 David Stanley, Deputy CEO - 0:35:11

 Thank you chair.
-Just in terms of this action plan this is covering the year
+Just in terms of this action plan this is covering the yearwe're currently in so it's looking at the what will need to be delivered by

 the 31st of March 2026 and whilst there will be discussions around local government